zcczhang/zcczhang.github.io/_pages/about.md

 <br>
 I am a highly passionate second-year Mathematics and Computer Science student at Macalester College with a solid background in both pure mathematics and applied mathematics(involved with computer and data science).
 I love competing in mathematical competitions to unveil the elegant beauty of the mathematics.
 With proficient skills in <i>R, Java, Python, MATLAB, SQL, HTML, CSS</i>, I love using mathematical thinking to solve practical problems as well.
 <br>
-I am indulged in Chinese Calligraphy, and playing basketball, ping-pong, soccer or just working out with friends and strangers in my spare time.
+I love to see the aurora driving four hours away from my school, and I am indulged in Chinese calligraphy, playing basketball, golf, ping-pong, soccer, going fishing, e.t.c. in my spare time.

  </details>